sen-sd/sen-sd.github.io/_posts/2025-11-30_hyper-v-virtual-switch-wifi-upload-speed-issue.md

 In Windows, the operating system normally selects the highest-speed network adapter available for internet communication.
 However, when a Hyper-V External Virtual Switch is mapped to the Wi-Fi adapter, this behavior changes — Windows continues to route traffic through the Wi-Fi adapter, even if faster 1G or 2.5G LAN adapters are available.
 Be aware — mapping the Hyper-V External Virtual Switch to the Wi-Fi adapter can lead to severe upload problems.

+## 🔥 Short answer
+The issue does not happen on LAN because Ethernet adapters natively support Hyper-V virtualization and hardware offloading, while Wi-Fi adapters do not handle virtual switching efficiently, causing speed collapse